Workshops, pitches and the shortlist of Europe’s hottest startups in The Europas Awards – TechCrunch

 Attendees can network virtually via a dedicated Slack community and easily exchange contact details, just as you would at a real-world event.

-Virtual attendees will include only investors, founders and senior executives of mid to late-stage companies as well as some of the newest companies on the scene.
+Virtual attendees will include only investors, founders and senior executives of mid to late-stage companies, as well as some of the newest companies on the scene.

 The Europas is always attended by journalists from major tech titles, newspapers and business broadcasters.